swisschain/Hedger/docs/algorithm.md

 | `HadgeTradingPair` | the trading instrument in which the basket position is hedged (`Backet Asset`/`Quote Asset` or `Quote Asset`/`Backet Asset`) |
 | `Price` | Current market prices by baccket instrument |

-As bucket we will use pairs of the form: Traded asset to USD.
+As a bucket we use an asset pair in the form of Asset/USD.

 **Trade** - deal on the observable account